 - For better profits, you should follow the rules of modern and scientific sheep rearing.

-- Must choose healthy sheep breed and take some extra care for sheep feeding.
+- Must choose a healthy sheep breed and take some extra care for sheep feeding.

 Financial assistance or Government loan for sheep farming